bfox87/MechaCar_Statistical_Analysis/README.md

 ![t_test](https://github.com/bfox87/MechaCar_Statistical_Analysis/blob/main/Screenshots/t_test.PNG)

-From results above, we can declare the mean PSI of all lots to be statistically similiar to the population mean of 1500 PSI.
+From the results above, we can declare the mean PSI of all lots to be statistically similiar to the population mean of 1500 PSI.
 This is because the p-value of .06028 is higher than our assumed significance level of .05, meaning we fail to reject our null hypothesis of no statistical difference.

 **Results by Lot:**
 ![by_lot_t_test](https://github.com/bfox87/MechaCar_Statistical_Analysis/blob/main/Screenshots/by_lot_t_test.PNG)

 Looking at the lots individually above, Lots 1 and 2 have p-values (1 and .6072 respectively) that are higher than our assumed significance level of .05.
-Therefore we fail to reject our null and can assume the mean PSIs of each lot are statistically similiar to that of the population mean of 1500.
+Therefore, we fail to reject our null and can assume the mean PSIs of each lot are statistically similiar to that of the population mean of 1500.
 Lot 3, however, tells a different story.
 The t-test run on Lot 3 gives a p-value of .04168 which is less than the .05 level.
 We can then reject our null and conclude there is a statistical difference between Lot 3's PSI mean and the population mean.
 This, combined with the results found in Deliverable 2, certainly indicate Lot 3 as having some production issues.

 ## Study Design: MechaCar vs Competition:
 - Consumers often prioritize purchase price as one of the most important factors in their buying decision.
 It's common practice to look at a vehicle and compare its price with that of its competitors (i.e. same vehicle type/features).
-Therefore, when the MechaCar goes to market a study of average retail price is important to determine how the vehicle fares in this metric.
+As such, when the MechaCar goes to market a study of average retail price is important to determine how the vehicle fares in this metric.

 - We can first develop the hypotheses for our study:
-    - H0: Null hypothesis is there is no difference in MechaCar's average retail price than that of its competitors.
+    - H0: Null hypothesis is there is no difference in MechaCar's average retail price from that of its competitors.
     - Ha: Alternative hypothesis is that MechaCar's average retail price is statistically different (cheaper or more expensive) than that of its competitor's vehicles of the same type.

 - A two-sample t-test can be conducted since we are looking at observations in one sample (MechaCar) with observations in another (competitors of same vehicle type).
-The resulting p-value generated will then be compared to an assumed significance level of .05 percent to determine whether we should reject or fail to reject the null hypothesis.
+The resulting p-value generated will then be compared to an assumed significance level of .05 percent to determine whether we should reject or fail to reject our null hypothesis.
 More specifically, if our study's p-value is less than .05, this will indicate we can reject our null and assume MechaCar's average retail price is different than that of its competitors.

 - The retail price dataset for MechaCar and its competitors will contain numerical, continuous data.
 The data needs to come from vehicles of similiar types.
-For example, it doesn't make sense to compare MechaCar's avg retail prices with those of motorcycles.
-Also, the dataset needs to be sufficiently large and considered to be approxiametely normally distributed.
+For example, it doesn't make sense to compare MechaCar's retail prices with those of motorcycles.
+Also, the dataset needs to be sufficiently large and considered to be approximately normally distributed.